1abhishekpandey/outdated-pod-detection-ios/.github/ISSUE_TEMPLATE/bug_report.md

 **SDK initialisation snippet**

-1. Share the snippet used to initialise the iOS-SDK
+1. Share the code snippet used to initialise the iOS-SDK
 2. Is the SDK initialisation depend on something? (e.g., iOS SDK is initialised after Firebase initialisation or it is being initialised in a callback)

 **Have you verified correct writeKey and dataPlaneUrl is used**